electricimp/RN2xxx/README.md

 ### init(*banner[, callback]*)

-The *init()* method configures the uart and checks for the module's expected banner.
+The *init()* method configures the UART and checks for the module's expected banner.
 The method takes one required parameter *banner*, RN2xxx.RN2903_BANNER for the RN2903 module or RN2xxx.RN2483 for the RN2483 module, and one optional parameter *callback*, a function that will run when the initialization has completed.
 The *callback* function takes one parameter, it will contain an error message if initialization fails or null if initialization was successful.

 ```
 lora.init(RN2xxx.RN2903_BANNER function(err) {